Leucovorin for autism? Many scientists — and parents — are skeptical

 "I think that this entire thing has been a bit misleading," says Caitee Donovan, referring to a White House press conference Monday in which Trump and his deputies blamed Tylenol for autism and encouraged the use of leucovorin to treat it.

 Donovan's daughter, Scarlett Donovan-New, was diagnosed with autism at 17 months.
-Donovan, who lives in Mahopec, N.Y., said she was dismayed to hear Trump and several high-level health officials extol the benefits of leucovorin, also known as folinic acid.
+Donovan, who lives in Mahopec, N.Y., said she was dismayed to hear the president and several high-level health officials extol the benefits of the medication, which is also known as folinic acid.

 It's "an exciting therapy that may benefit large numbers of children who have suffered from autism," Health and Human Services Secretary Robert F. Kennedy Jr. said at the event.
 The treatment "gives hope to the many parents with autistic children," Trump said.